Maneldemo/Uridium-2-for-msx/README.md

 The project is aimed to prove that also a poor msx2 can have fine horizontal scrolling with 256 colors on screen.
-The game shows multidirectional scrolling (even if the level height is limited to 208 pixels) at difefrent speeds.
+The game shows multidirectional scrolling (even if the level height is limited to 208 pixels) at different speeds.

 Planned features
 - two layer scrolling (starfield backplane)